NREL/WaterTAP3/watertap3/docs/source/model_framework.rst

 by "ports" assigned to each unit process.
 Each water source and unit process is added as an attribute to the flowsheet and by default are given one inlet port, one outlet port, and one waste port.
-Additional inlet and outlet ports are added dynamically based on the input file (``treatment_train_setup.xlsx`` - discussed in a later section).
+Additional inlet and outlet ports are added dynamically based on the input file (``treatment_train_setup.csv`` - discussed in the :ref:`treatment_train_setup` section of this documentation).
 Flow and mass balance is achieved across each unit process based on water recovery values and constituent removal factors.

 ..  raw:: pdf